rraadd88/test_beditor/README.md

 - `00_input/`
 Store the input files.
 - `chunks/`
-If parallel processing is used, this folder would store the individual parts (chunks) of the analysis.
+If parallel processing is used, this folder would store individual parts (chunks) of the analysis.

 ## Test datasets